bukharig8/Immunological-Standards-Mapping/README.md

-# Immunological-Standards-Mapping
+# Towards Ontological Mapping of Immunological Data Standards

-Sample Mapping for  Immunological Data Standards
+This repo provides the sample Assay Templates and their Ontological Mapping Results